What is a wildfire burn scar and how could they have lasting impacts?

 Wildfires in portions of the West are doing more than destroying vegetation.
 The part of the ground where a wildfire burns through is known as a burn scar.
-These steep regions create a heightened risk of flooding for the years to come.
+These steep regions create a heightened risk of flooding for years to come.

 According to the National Weather Service, a layer of ash forms on the topsoil while a water-repellent coating is just below that layer of ash.
 Water-repellent soils form when organic materials such as trees, shrubs, plants and litter burn at high intensities.